verdigado/organization_folders/README.md

       - For resources of the type folder you can choose for each permission level the rights people within them should have inside that folder: Read, Write, Create, Delete and Share
       - Additionally you can choose which rights people with at least read access to the folder level above (for top level resources that is the organization folder, otherwise it's the parent resource) should have within the folder
       - This permissions model is intentionally limited compared to raw ACLs, to make it easy to understand the current permissions configuration and easy to ensure at a glance, that the permissions are correctly configured.
-      - We believe this permissions model still allows you to configure most if not all permissions structures commonly used in groupfolders, while being much simpler to use than ACLs
+      - We believe this permissions model still allows you to configure most permissions structures commonly used in groupfolders, while being much simpler to use than ACLs
     - You can create regular folders within folder resources (not at the top-level of an organization folder though), these are called "unmanaged" folders, because all file rights for them are inherited from the nearest parent resource
   - The system that gives Organization Folders it's name: Organizations and Suborganizations allow you to model your entire organizations hierarchy/structure (perfect for highly distributed organizations like political parties with local chapters)
     - Each (sub)organization can have Roles